DaneVinson/scarredworld/markdown/company.md

 * Intelligence

 ### Employment
 Candidates who wish employment with the The Maqamir Company will be screened.
-If selected a candidate will be asked to sign the [Intial Employment Contract](./contract.md).
+If selected a candidate will be asked to sign the [Initial Employment Contract](./contract.md).
 Upon signing they are *Contracted*.

 Sometime before the end of their initial contract the *Contracted* will either be offered a *Contract Extension* or their contract will be *Terminated*.
 Details for extensions are provided upon offering and typically include additional duties, incentives and compensations as fitting an experienced *Contractor*.